afewlines/dum-packer-v0/README.md

 I'll probably keep tinkering with this whenever I find things to tweak or features to add.
 I'll (try to) keep an eye on the repo, so you're encouraged to lodge any bugs/suggestions/complaints/comments/concerns there.

-(Same thing if there's any metadata for this package/repo that doesn't seem right; this is my first published package.)

-Things that are likely:
+### Things that are likely:

-- Option to disable dum-imex system and/or closures
-  - Former will probably just be based on if it's needed or not
-- Option to determine where built project file goes (it doesn't feel necessary; this packer is dumb)
+- Option to determine where built project file goes (it doesn't feel necessary yet; this packer is dum)
-- More options for ~~minification, server,~~ other obfuscated elements

-Things that are less likely, but not unlikely:
+### Things that are less likely, but not unlikely:

 - Loader system to allow for more supported languages
 - CLI tool

-Things that are unlikely:

-- Router/single-page application system (you probably want another packer if you're looking to do this)

-Things that, if I have my way, will not happen:
+### Things that, if I have my way, will not happen:

 - Default exports (get outta here with that)
 - Bundling modules in `node_modules`
 - Module systems besides ESM (unless covered via the loader system)
-- Any sort of meaningful testing